honocoder/honocoder/README.md

 ### Hello! 👋

-I'm Jimy, from France.
-I'm a full stack web & mobile developer, always learning new things!
-I am currently a front end developper freelance.
+I'm Jimy, a full stack developer from France.
+I'm focusing on Next.js but I also love to use tools like Astro or Svelte.
+Also, I'm constantly exploring new technologies.

-I'm also a webdesigner and UI/UX designer, I started doing this before coding actually.
-I use tools like Webflow & Figma for this.
+Currently, I'm developing a SaaS using Next.js and Supabase.

 Feel free to explore my repos and to send me a message on one of my social medias!